Prashant140398/Statistics-Mini-Project/README.md

 # Statistics-Mini-Project
-2 Different Questionss in 1 notebook
+2 Different Questions in 1 notebook